jquery/testswarm/README.md

 `<major>.<minor>.<patch>`

-The `-pre` suffix is used to indicate unreleased versions in development.
+The `-alpha` suffix is used to indicate unreleased versions in development.

 For more information on SemVer, please visit http://semver.org/.